The shift: from “best dog food” to “ask the AI”

 - For a DTC brand acquiring 5,000 new customers per year, 10% AI-driven discovery loss = 500 lost customers = $600,000–$1.8 million in lost lifetime revenue

 The pet insurance segment illustrates this perfectly.
 NAPHIA data shows that pet insurance grew 26% year-over-year in 2023, with total premiums reaching $4.5 billion.
-When a pet owner asks ChatGPT “What is the best pet insurance?” — an increasingly common query — the brands that appear in the response capture the consideration set.
-Our testing shows Lemonade, Trupanion, and Healthy Paws dominate these responses, while dozens of competitive insurers with strong coverage and competitive pricing are invisible.
+When a pet owner asks AI “What is the best pet insurance?” — an increasingly common query — the brands that appear in the response capture the consideration set.
+A few insurers dominate these responses, while dozens of competitive insurers with strong coverage and competitive pricing are invisible.

 The bottom line: If you sell pet food, pet health products, pet insurance, pet services, or pet supplies — and your customers discover products online, which in 2026 means everyone — you need to know what AI is saying about you.
 Not next quarter.
 Now.